Night Wakings Out of Nowhere

 3. Survey Your Sleep Environment

-If you haven’t been using white noise or blacked out the room, definitely consider doing this, even if your baby slept fine without these things before.
+If you haven’t been using white noise or a blacked out room, definitely consider doing this, even if your baby slept fine without these things before.
 Developmental strides can change a baby’s level of awareness, making them suddenly more sensitive to light and noise.

 4. Milestones Matter